|pygame.display.init||—||Initialize the display module|

 It is harmless to call this more than once, repeated calls have no effect.

-Returns True if the pygame.display module is currently initialized.
+Returns True if the pygame.displaypygame module to control the display window and screen module is currently initialized.

 This function will create a display Surface.
 The arguments passed in are requests for a display type.
 The actual created display will be the best possible match supported by the system.